nav-ios/mobile-coding-challenge/README.md

 ![Alt text](/Images/Podcasts-dependency-diagram.png "Audiobooks Overview")

+## Important:
+To run the project on a simulator or a device, select `PodcastViewControllerTests` target.
+To run tests, choose the appropriate test schemes.

 ### TDD Flow:
 ```
 User launches app -> Expects to see latest podcasts fetched from internet